BoSunesen/pointsofinterest/README.md

 - Use of data provider application token without exposing the token in client source files

 ###Future development
+- Parse data in the background during cache refresh
-- Automatic background refresh, to keep the cache fresh during downtime
+- Automatic background cache refresh, to keep the cache fresh during downtime
 - More types of POI data
 - More filtering options
-- Parse data in the background

 ###My experience with Go
 This was my first time coding in Go, hopefully it will not be my last :-)